 My husband grew up in Sarasota, about 55 miles south of St. Petersburg, and the local joke when he was growing up was, "the elderly live in Sarasota, and their parents live in St. Pete."
 St. Petersburg was also called "God's waiting room."
 But over the last decade or two, the median age in St. Petersburg has plummeted to 41.8 years of age.
 The reason?
 More people moving to St. Petersburg to raise families, and the influx of bars, nightclubs, and restaurants that have brought downtown St. Petersburg back from the dead.
-20 years ago there were very few restaurants and bars downtown, but they grew over time and seem to have snowballed.
+20 or 25 years ago there were very few restaurants and bars downtown, but they grew over time and seem to have snowballed.
 Now every weekend is jam-packed downtown, with all the great places to eat, the music venues, and everything from thumping dance clubs to quiet piano bars.

 St. Petersburg hosts a monthly block party downtown called First Friday, on the first Friday of every month.
 The police barricade the streets, and Central Avenue turns into a concert venue where you can enjoy live music, have a cold drink, dance in the street, and maybe get some great food at one of the sidewalk bistros.
 The party isn't just on Central Avenue, though... the upscale restaurants on Beach Drive are packed, the quirky alternative, hipster, and rocker clubs further up Central are jammed, and the party really extends all the way to the Grand Central District further west.
 Bottom line, First Friday is the proverbial good time had by all, but please avail yourself of a taxi or an Uber if you have too many libations...
 St. Pete police take drinking and driving VERY seriously... just sayin'.